 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Confirm that your solar installer is properly licensed.
-This help guarantee that the work is done correctly using current best installation practices.
+This helps ensure that the work is done correctly using current best installation practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrical contractor or electrician license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must carry a $25,000 minimum bond with the Department of Labor and Industry.

 Incentive Type: Sales Tax Incentive